COV 457 Deferred Compensation Plan

 Distribution Options

-The 457 plan offers a variety of distribution options to suit your needs.
+The COV 457 Deferred Compensation Plan offers a variety of distribution options to suit your needs.
 Most distribution options can be changed at any time and include the following:

 - Full lump-sum distribution